esrlabs/chipmunk-distribution/README.md

         - register cretead package to official repository
         - upload a copy to chipmunk releases

     To implement this structure we are wrapping this steps in scripts (bash, shell, make or python).

-Operations like: download of latest chipmunk release, upload of built package are done by common scripts.

     Each workflow is automatically triggered by the release workflow from [chipmunk](https://github.com/esrlabs/chipmunk/blob/master/.github/workflows/release.yml).

     Inside the release workflow a release tag is pushed to chipmunk-distribution.
 Each linux workflow will be triggered and will proceed with building the packages.

 ### Prerequisites